xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 8192
      - Starcoderplus is an open-source LLM trained by fine-tuning Starcoder on RedefinedWeb and StarCoderData datasets.

+   * - :ref:`starling-lm <models_llm_starling-lm>`
+     - chat
+     - 4096
+     - We introduce Starling-7B, an open large language model (LLM) trained by Reinforcement Learning from AI Feedback (RLAIF).
+The model harnesses the power of our new GPT-4 labeled ranking dataset

    * - :ref:`tiny-llama <models_llm_tiny-llama>`
      - generate
      - 2048